chibisnorlax/acnhfaq/faq/events.md

 ---
 # Events
 {: .no_toc }
+Events are special days where (in most cases) a special NPC will arrive on the island to host said event.
+You will be rewarded in some form or another, either with furniture, DIYs, or even reactions.
+Events are usually **time-locked**, that is, they will only be available when they are unlocked on the actual date of the event in realtime (which we will term as BCAT or NTP unlocks).

+Time travelling to these events will not be possible, unless of course the actual event day has passed.
+In this case, you are free to time travel back to a past event to redo them.

+{: .note}
+> There are several requirements for most of the events listed here:
+> - Most of the events can only occur if you have an upgraded Resident Services (building, not a tent).
+> - You must not have a banned Nintendo Switch (as they cannot receive BCAT unlocks).
+> - You must connect your profile to a Nintendo Account.
+> - You must be connected to the Internet.

 ## When is X event/season?
 {: .no_toc }
 Click [here](https://docs.google.com/spreadsheets/d/1bVR5ZvGnLocomSvbypDyY-3gX-2iKaCEtmlDUc6_4sI/edit#gid=2041508573) for the dates of seaonsal changes, events, and Nook Shopping seasonal items.